zhangsq-ax/go-gelf/README.md

 	go run test.go -graylog=localhost:12201

-Because GELF messages are sent over UDP, graylog server availability doesn't impact application performance or response time.
-There is a small, fixed overhead per log call, regardless of whether the target server is reachable or not.
+When using UDP messages may be dropped or re-ordered.
+However, Graylog server availability will not impact application performance; there is a small, fixed overhead per log call regardless of whether the target server is reachable or not.

 To Do
 -----